History of Shania Twain in Timeline

 June 1983: Graduation from Timmins High

-1984: Attention from Toronto DJ Stan Campbell
+1984: Recognition by Toronto DJ Stan Campbell

-November 1, 1987: Death of Mother and Adoptive Father
+November 1, 1987: Death of Twain's Parents

-1991: Recording Contract and Immigration Application
+1991: Recording Contract and Immigration Status

-1992: Backing Vocals for Jeff Chance
+1992: Backing Vocals for Jeff Chance's Album

-April 20, 1993: Release of Debut Album
+April 20, 1993: Release of Self-Titled Debut Album

-June 1993: Meeting Mutt Lange at Fan Fair
+June 1993: Meeting Mutt Lange

-December 28, 1993: Wedding to Mutt Lange
+December 28, 1993: Twain and Lange's Wedding

-On December 28, 1993, Shania Twain and Robert John "Mutt" Lange got married after becoming very close within weeks of meeting.
+On December 28, 1993, Shania Twain and Robert John "Mutt" Lange got married after becoming close within weeks of meeting.

 1993: Debut Album Release

-February 7, 1995: Release of "The Woman in Me" album
+February 7, 1995: Release of 'The Woman in Me' Album

-On February 7, 1995, Shania Twain's second studio album, "The Woman in Me", was released, featuring twelve tracks, eight of which were released as singles.
+On February 7, 1995, Shania Twain released 'The Woman in Me' album, co-written with Mutt Lange.
+The album included twelve tracks, eight of which were released as singles.

-1995: Snubbed at the Country Music Awards
+1995: Snub at the Country Music Awards

-Despite its widespread success, Shania Twain's breakthrough album "The Woman in Me" was theorized by some fans to have been snubbed at the 1995 Country Music Awards.
+Some fans theorize that Shania Twain's breakthrough album The Woman in Me was snubbed at the 1995 Country Music Awards, despite its widespread success.

-1996: Newsweek Defends Twain's Vocal Abilities
+1996: Newsweek Article Defending Twain's Vocal Abilities

 Loading Video...

-1998: Named 'Reigning Queen of Country Music' by Maclean's
+1998: Named 'Queen of Country Music' by Maclean's

-By 1998, Maclean's had named Shania Twain "the reigning queen of country music".
+By 1998 Maclean's had named Shania Twain "the reigning queen of country music".

-In 1998, Shania Twain launched her first major concert tour, "Come On Over Tour", which was a success.
+In 1998, Shania Twain launched her first major concert tour, aided by Jon Landau.
+The Come On Over Tour shows were successful, winning the "Country Tour of the Year" awards.

-1998: European Release of Remixed Come On Over Album
+1998: European Release of Remixed 'Come On Over'

 1999: Most Played Adult Contemporary Artist